HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Methodology

 \subsection{Data Representation}

-LIBS mapping data can present high degrees of noise and spectral interferences.
+\libs mapping data can present high degrees of noise and spectral interference.
 As such, the underlying signal in spectra is in a \emph{dense} representation.
-The application of HyperPCA requires the input signal, in the ideal case, to be in a \emph{sparse} representation.
-That is, the underlying signal has to be expressible in a basis where most of the entries of the components vectors vanish, or are at least suppressed with respect to the variance of the dataset.
+The application of \hyperpca requires the input signal, in the ideal case, to be in a \emph{sparse} representation.
+That is, the signal has to be expressible as linear combination of functions in a basis where most of the coefficients vanish, or are at least suppressed with respect to the variance of the dataset.

-We use wavelets to scan the input spectra at different scales (see the supplementary material for more details).
+We use wavelets to scan the input spectra at different scales (see~\Cref{app:wavelets} for the formal details).
 They ensure the representation of the input to be approximately sparse.
 That is, a finite number of coefficients in the functional decomposition approximately vanish, as only the coefficients corresponding to certain wavelengths at given positions differ from zero (see~\Cref{fig:sparse_rep}).
 However, high frequency noise can spoil the sparsity in real-world applications.
-We mainly focus on DWTs as they represent a natural way to produce the sparse basis, while they also provide good results as a weak denoising filter.
-They are organized as high and low-pass filters, the first producing the \emph{detail} coefficients (DCs), and the latter giving the \emph{approximation} coefficients (ACs), usually containing the signal.
-To create the sparsity filter, we compute the energy density spectrum of the DCs and impose a HT on it, thus creating a boolean mask to apply to the DCs themselves.
-As coefficients are real numbers, this corresponds to simply squaring the DCs, without the need for an absolute value.
-We then reconstruct the original spectra.
-For completeness, we analysed both DWTs and continuous wavelet transforms (CWTs) with different profiles.
-In particular, the profile needs to approximate the physical line shapes in the spectra, i.e.\ Voigt profiles.
-This leaves, in general, a limited number of choices, such as symlets DWTs, or Mexican hat CWTs.
-The usage of CWTs is addressed in the supplementary material, but it presents a few disadvantages and reconstruction artefacts.
-In this analysis, we use discrete \emph{biorthogonal} wavelets as they represent the best option to approximate the physical profile, while also accounting for deformations due to interference.
-Specifically, we focus on \texttt{bior3.*} in the \texttt{PyWavelets} module~\cite{lee_pywavelets_2019}.
+We mainly focus on \dwts as they represent a natural way to produce the sparse basis, while they also provide good results as a denoising filter, as already observed in many \libs applications~\cite{ZHANG2015939, wiens_pre-flight_2013, maurice2021supercam, ZHANG201532, Zou:14, YUAN201429, Cisewski:2012}.
+They are organised as high and low-pass filters, the first producing the \emph{detail} coefficients (\dcs), and the latter giving the \emph{approximation} coefficients (\acs), usually containing the signal.